caddyserver/website/src/docs/markdown/running.md

 ExecReload=/usr/bin/caddy reload --config /etc/caddy/caddy.json
 ```

+#### Restart on crash

-Or, for example, if you'd like caddy to restart itself after 5s if it ever crashes unexpectedly:
+If you'd like caddy to restart itself after 5s if it ever crashes unexpectedly:
 ```systemd
 [Service]
 # Automatically restart caddy if it crashes except if the exit code was 1